CiscoISE/terraform-provider-ciscoise/docs/data-sources/bind_signed_certificate.md

   NOTE:
   The certificate may have a validity period longer than 398 days.
 It may be untrusted by many browsers.
   NOTE:
-  Request Parameters accepting True and False as input can be replaced by 1 and 0 respectively.
+  Request parameters accepting True and False as input can be replaced by 1 and 0 respectively.
 ---

 # ciscoise_bind_signed_certificate (Data Source)